skipperkongen/declarative-cartography/sql_wiki/constraint_evaluation/cellbound_gridmethod.md

 ### Conclusion

 It does not work for record set = OSM streets, i.e. LineStrings.
 The first query selects 7441 rows, while the second selects 378 rows.
+7441/4 = 1,860.25.
+I hoped it would be near to 378.
 It might work for points though.

-## Back-of-the-envelope: Scalability

-What is the estimated running time for ST_Cellify given 100 m cells, in a scenario with 40 million street records?

-At an estimated 7.8 ms per record, it would take 86 hours.
-Not so good...
-The positive side is that ST_Cellify is highly parallelizable (MapReduce).